Tintex Product FAQ

 Colour Remover will lighten the colour of most dark fabrics to an off-white or light creamy colour.
 We do not have a white dye, but Whitex uses optical blue brighteners to improve the brightness of white fabric so it looks like new.

-Is an all-purpose dye safe to use in my home and greener than other dyes?
+Is an all-purpose dye safe to use and dispose of in my home?

 What is the shelf life of dye?